 Banknotes And Coins Issued By The Bank Negara Malaysia

-The first series of ringgit banknotes consisted of notes that had four values: RM5, RM10, RM50, and RM100.
+- The first ringgit banknotes consisted of notes with four values: RM5, RM10, RM50, and RM100.
 There were no coins at the time.

-The third series of Malaysian banknotes was introduced in 2003, with a design similar to that of the first series.
+- The third series of Malaysian banknotes come with a design similar to that of the first series.

-In the fourth and the last Malaysian banknote series, only four types of banknotes were printed.
-There were notes denominated in RM10, RM20, RM50, and RM100, which were issued by the central bank, Bank Negara Malaysia.
+- In the fourth and last Malaysian banknote series, only four types of banknotes were printed.
+There were notes denominated in RM10, RM20, RM50, and RM100, issued by the central bank, Bank Negara Malaysia.

 The List Of Words You Need To Know

 Money is a topic that many of us find difficult to talk about.
 In today’s society, money is not only a topic of conversation but can also be taboo.
-When we have something to say about money, the most important step is to find something that we are comfortable talking about and understand the topic in question.
+When we have something to say about money, the most crucial step is finding something comfortable to talk about and understanding the topic.